Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Experiment overview

-Detecting single positrons at a rate of $\gtrsim 10^{-3}$ per BX in the presence of a large flux of background with $\mathcal{O}(100)$ charged particles per cm$^2$ (and even more neutral particles) at the detector surface, is a highly challenging task.
+Detecting single positrons at a rate of $\mathcal{O}(10^{-3})$ per cm$^2$ per BX in the presence of a large flux of background with $\mathcal{O}(10^2)$ charged particles and $\mathcal{O}(10^4)$ neutral particles per cm$^2$ per BX at the detector surface, is a highly challenging task.
 For reference, in E144 the residual background was estimated to be $2 \times 10^{-3}$ positrons per BX~\cite{Bamber:1999zt}.

-Therefore, the technology for detecting single positrons at E320 should be selected based on the following criteria: (i) a sensitive surface area of roughly $1\times 10~{\rm cm}^2$, (ii) insensitivity to neutral particles (photons and neutrons), (iii) ability to measure single-particle energy with $\mathcal{O}(1\%)$ and spatial origin with around $\mathcal{O}(10\%)$ uncertainties, and (iv) capability to reject false-positive reconstructed particles (per BX) due to background, to well below the expected signal rates.
+Therefore, the technology for detecting single positrons at E320 should be selected based on the following criteria: (i) a sensitive surface area of roughly $1\times 10~{\rm cm}^2$, (ii) insensitivity to neutral particles (photons and neutrons), (iii) ability to measure single-particle energy at $\sim 1\textsf{--}10$~GeV with $\mathcal{O}(1\%)$ resolution, and production vertex with $\mathcal{O}(10\%)$ uncertainties.
 Note that for (i), the size is determined by the designated position of the detector relative to the dipole and the expected NBW positron spectrum.
 In addition, the technology must be radiation tolerant to withstand the (cumulative) large background fluxes.
 Moreover, other FACET-II experiments that use the same IP chamber and beamline generate even larger doses~\cite{PhysRevAccelBeams.27.051302}.
 The detector should withstand these as well, although it is not expected to operate during these runs.
 The dipole is operating in all runs, so the primary beam can never reach the region close to the detector.
 Therefore, most of the generated flux consists of secondary particles.

 Complying with all of the above requirements, the solution proposed here is a highly-granular, multi-layer tracking detector.
-The chosen technology is based on thin, state-of-the-art monolithic active pixel sensors, dubbed ``ALPIDEs''~\footnote{ALPIDE stands for ``ALice PIxel DEtector''}~\cite{Abelevetal:2014dna,AGLIERIRINELLA2017583}.
+The chosen technology is based on a specific thin, state-of-the-art monolithic active pixel sensors, dubbed ``ALPIDEs''~\footnote{ALPIDE stands for ``ALice PIxel DEtector''}~\cite{AGLIERIRINELLA2017583,MAGER2016434,ALPIDEManual,YANG201561}.
 The detector design is described below in Sec.~\ref{sec:detector}, and its expected performance is discussed in Sec.~\ref{sec:reconstruction}.